bgctw/MTKHelpers.jl/docs/src/problemparsetter.md

 # Setting Initial state and Parameters of a problem

-Oftern one wants to change a subset of the initial states,`u0`, and a subset of parameters,`p`, of an ODEProblem during an optimization.
+Often one wants to change a subset of the initial states,`u0`, and a subset of parameters,`p`, of an ODEProblem during an optimization.

 Given `u0` and `p` can be expressed as ComponentVectors,